estuardoquan/docker-image-servers/README.md

 SERVER_WATCH_CRT
 ```

+Generated this .conf file for php running on a docker container on port 9000.

 ```
 # /etc/nginx/conf.d/default.conf
-# .conf file for php running on a docker container on port 9000.

 server {
     listen 6000 ssl;